shaloo/docs.arcana/docs/support/index.md

 # Need Help?

-???+ an-abstract "Click Arcabot!"
+???+ an-abstract "Try Arcabot!"

-      Get **instant answers to your Arcana queries** by starting a conversation 💬 with `Arcabot`.
-Click the circular bot icon on the bottom right of this page.
+       Start a conversation 💬 with `Arcabot` for instant answers to Arcana queries!
+       *(Click on the icon on the bottom right of this page.)*

 === "Contact Us"